 The Striped Cuckoo (Tapera naevia) is a mandatory parasitic species that never builds a nest.

 Some Brood Parasite Species

-Brood parasitism in birds in the new world (the Americas), is not as developed as it is in the old world.
-Brood parasitism is largely limited to species of the genus Molothrus (cowbirds) of the family Icteridae, and to the striated cuckoo (Tapera Naevia) of the family Cuculidae.
-Some waterfowl are known to occasionally lay eggs in other nests.
+Brood parasitism in birds of the new world (the Americas) is not as developed as in the old world.
+Brood parasitism is largely limited to species of the genus Molothrus (cowbirds) of the family Icteridae and the striated cuckoo (Tapera Naevia) Cuculidae.
+Some waterfowl are known to lay eggs in other nests occasionally.

-The brood-parasitic cowbirds are generalists and include more than 250 species in which nest cowbirds lay their eggs or serve as host.
-It is not clear whether each female specializes in parasitizing a bird species only or if all females parasitize any bird species nesting in the area.
+The brood-parasitic cowbirds are generalists and include more than 250 species in which nest cowbirds lay their eggs or serve as hosts.
+It is unclear whether each female specializes in parasitizing a bird species only or if all females parasitize any bird species nesting in the area.
 What is observed is that only a few species are parasitized more frequently.

 The striped cuckoo is also a generalist obligate brood parasite with a long list of host species.
-The cuckoo lays polychrome eggs, that is, of various colors.
-The cuckoo has specialized in placing colored eggs similar to the coloring of the eggs of their favorite hosts in order to prevent the eggs from being recognized and rejected by the host species.
+This cuckoo lays polychrome eggs or eggs of multiple colors.
+The cuckoo has specialized in placing colored eggs similar to the coloring of their favorite hosts’ eggs to prevent the eggs from being recognized and rejected by the host species.

 - Yezerinac, Stephen M .; Weatherhead, Patrick J. (1997).
 Extra-Pair Mating, Male Plumage Coloration and Sexual Selection in Yellow Warblers (Dendroica petechia).
 Proc.
 R. Soc.
 London B.264 (1381): 527-532.